enty8080/Zutto-Dekiru/README.md

 ## Usage

 In HatSploit Framework Zutto Dekiru encoder can be selected using `set encoder` command.
-Zutto Dekiru should be used in chain with payloads, so modules will be able to encoder it and send to the target.
+Zutto Dekiru should be used in chain with payloads, so modules will be able to encode it and send to the target.

 ```
 set encoder x64/zutto_dekiru